 A shag carpet is so plush and cozy that it can work its way into nearly any home decor.
 The long, thick carpet fibers offer maximum comfort.
 But, they can also make it really easy for dirt and grime to get stuck in between them.
-If you’re looking for ways to keep your trendy shag carpets looking brand new for longer, follow these simple tips for cleaning a shag carpet properly.
+If you’re looking for ways on how to clean shag carpet and keep it looking brand new for longer, follow these simple tips for cleaning them properly.
 These long shag rugs are not easy to maintain, we have found a lot of debris buried deep within its pile like pens, pencils, coins, hair clips and other larger objects) because it is so hard to properly vacuum and maintain.
 Shag rugs might look great but are not very practical.

 1. Vacuum Shag Rugs Weekly